 While seizures in dogs can happen any time, they sometimes occur during a transition in brain activity, e.g., waking up, falling asleep, or when excited or scared.

 Idiopathic epilepsy is the most common reason for seizures in dogs.
 The word idiopathic indicates that experts still aren’t sure what causes these seizures.
 We know that idiopathic epilepsy is passed down from the dog's parents, but its cause is still unknown.

 Other causes of dog seizures while sleeping are kidney failure, brain tumors, brain trauma, liver disease, toxins, neoplastic growths, metabolic disorders, and more.

 There are a few different types of seizures in dogs.

-A grand mal seizure is the most common, it causes full-body convulsions, which often include involuntary “paddling” leg movements.
+Grand mal seizures in dogs are the most common, they cause full-body convulsions, which often include involuntary “paddling” leg movements.
 Your dog will most likely lose consciousness, or be unresponsive if they are already sleeping.